usmaanalii/javascript/JavaScript30/analysis.md

 ### SpeechRecognition()

-This is a window object that enables you to utilise your microphone for speech recognition functionality
+This is a window object that lets you use your microphone to implement speech recognition functionality

 ``` javascript